 Yes, the school itself matters, but before you get too attached to a program, consider where in the world you’ll be!
 How far away from home do you want to be?
 Are you ready to deal with visa application processes?
 Have you ever visited the country you’re going to?
 What is the weather like there?

 It’s important to ask yourself these questions, because ultimately, you will be able to thrive academically, only if you are comfortable physically.
 Everything from culture, weather, proximity to loved ones, food, and even future job opportunities is important to consider.
-Also note that paying for college, and pricing can be vastly different from country-to-country, especially for local versus international students.
+Also note that paying for college tuition, and pricing can be vastly different from country-to-country, especially for local versus international students.
 It’s important to take this into consideration as well.

 There are great schools all over the world — narrowing down your list of countries is an important first filter to apply.